 3. DMU email and student Pulse access

-Once you submit your intent to enroll form, your DMU email address and Pulse account will be activated and login instructions emailed to you.
+Within five business days of submitting your seat deposit, your DMU email address and Pulse account will be activated and login instructions will be emailed to you.
 It is imperative that you check your DMU email regularly (even if you are not enrolled in a course) so that you don’t miss important information on course registration and other program matters.
 Once you have received your DMU email address, it will be the official channel for DMU communication and your personal email will no longer be used.
 A tutorial on accessing DMU email is contained within the Orientation course.

 The DMU student Pulse provides much of the necessary information for your success as a DMU student, including program announcements, policy information and the student handbook.
 Your username and password will also allow you to access the Angel instructional system, which is the web-based system that we use to deliver the curriculum.
 If you need technical assistance, please call the Help Desk at 1-800-240-2767 ext.
 1522 (weekdays) or ext.
 1088 (evenings and weekends).